 The next step involves entering the registry and removing all references to the component.

-Note: This process, if done incorrectly can render your computer inoperable, which is why I recommend the use of a professional registry cleaner tool instead.
+WARNING: This process, if done incorrectly can render your computer inoperable, which is why I recommend the use of a professional registry cleaner tool instead.

 1. First, ensure you have administrative rights while booted into your computer.